daniel-234/frontend-nanodegree-resume/README.md

 6. It’s possible to make additional information show up when you click on the pins in the map.
 Check out line 174 in helper.js and the Google Maps API to get started.

+## Getting Started

+To load the app, download a copy of the project to your local machine and open the file index.html with your browser.
+Alternatively, you can load it online from this [GitHub Pages project repository](https://daniel-234.github.io/frontend-nanodegree-resume/).

 ## Acknowledgments

 * I wanted to thank author Art Lawry @alistapart for its code and wonderful